tomjoht/tomjoht.github.io/_posts/2017/7/2017-07-27-why-simple-language-isnt-so-simple.md

 ## Glossaries and tooltips as help for novices

-I think providing a glossary is a good first step in helping users understand your content.
+Providing a glossary is a good first step in helping users understand your content.
 When you provide a glossary with your docs, you give users a way to learn your system's language.
 Further, when you can gracefully link unfamiliar terms inline with tooltips or glossary references, you make those terms available to the user at the time the user needs them.

 Weaving these tooltips into your documentation manually is tedious and prone to error.
 If you link every instance of the term Intent, PendingIntent, Activity, startActivity, and broadcastActivity to their corresponding glossary pages, and even link glossary definitions that define one term with another, you end up with a lot of links.

 The abundance of inline links can be distracting and paradoxically make it harder for users to read the content.
-Each link presents a jumping off point, and users must constantly make decisions about whether to click links or not.
+Each link presents a [jumping off point](http://idratherbewriting.com/2010/06/19/finally-convinced-about-removing-inline-links-to-increase-readability/), and users must constantly make decisions about whether to click links or not.
 Still, if you can pull off an inline glossary, especially in an automated way, I think it's a good move.

-Whether people use the glossary is also debatable.
+Whether people *use* the glossary is also debatable.
 Coming back to the impatient, frustrated user who searches for an answer &mdash; will he or she take the time to learn the necessary vocabulary before reading your documentation?
 Probably not, and the docs will seem like gibberish.
 But at least you've given the user a lifeline to grab hold of in the water.
 There's now a clear starting point to avoid drowning.

 ## Conclusion

 In developer documentation, the struggle for creating simple-to-read documentation is two-fold.
-First, technical writers have to learn this technical language so they can speak it effectively in the discourse community.
+First, technical writers have to learn this technical language so they can speak it effectively in the user's discourse community.
 For example, if you're describing a sample Java app, you have to be conversant in Java lingo and conventions so that other Java developers can understand you.
 You also have to recognize the language so that you can evaluate and edit any content that your Java engineers provide to you.

 At the same time, you have to be sensitive to users who may not be conversant in this language.
 If you're a novice, you can probably spot the areas of confusion more easily than engineers.
 In these areas of confusion, you can link to glossary terms and provide other helps for new users.